javers/javers.github.io/documentation/repository-examples/index.md

 ```

-Without custom *JsonTypeAdapter*, ObjectId is serialized using its 4 internal fields
+Without custom JsonTypeAdapter, ObjectId is serialized using its 4 internal fields
 as follows:

 <pre>